Cyber

 3. Education expenses

-If you invest in education for yourself or your staff that directly relates to operating your business, you can deduct the cost as a business expense.
+If you invest in education, whether for yourself or your staff, that directly relates to operating your business, you can deduct the cost as a business expense.

 4. Entertainment expenses

-All expenses incurred while entertaining clients are tax deductible.
-This includes drinks, meals, live entertainment and venue hire.
-However, you must be able to prove to SARS that the expenses were incurred in pursuit of business.
+All expenses incurred while entertaining clients, including drinks, meals, live entertainment, and venue hire, are tax deductible.
+However, in order to deduct these expenses, you must be able to prove to SARS that they were incurred in pursuit of business.

 5. Business Start-up expenses

-These are expenses relating to your business that were incurred before your first year of trade.
-For example, if you purchased equipment for the purpose of running your business three months before starting to trade, you could claim it as a tax-deductible business expense.
+Any expenses relating to your business that were incurred before your first year of trade can be claimed as a tax-deductible expense.
+For example, if you purchased equipment for the purpose of running your business three months before starting to trade, you could claim it as SARS-deductible.

 6. Net operating losses